I’ve got a problem, who should I talk to?

 You don’t have to go to all of these people.
 Choose the person who is best for you.
 The most important thing is that you trust the adult you speak to.

-Think about what you want to say first.
-Writing it down could help you figure out what to say and how to say it.
-When you feel ready, think of a good time to start a conversation, such as at dinner, in the car, or at break time.
-Then just start talking.
+• Thinking of a good time to start a conversation, such as at dinner, in the car, or at break time.

 As soon as you’ve started talking, the rest will be a lot easier.
 Try to feel confident that your chosen adult will want to help you, no matter what the problem is.